-Hotel lifetime status is when you get to maintain your level of hotel status regardless of how often you stay or how much you spend.
-This is awesome because you get to access the perks that come with a given level of status for as long as you have it.
-Lifetime status does not refer to your lifetime, but rather the lifetime of the hotel chain’s status program.
-In other words, you can lose your lifetime status if the hotel chain removes its status program.
+Hotel lifetime status is when members get to maintain their level of hotel status regardless of how often they stay or how much they spend.
+This is awesome because members get to access the perks that come with a given level of status for as long as they have it.
+Lifetime status does not refer to a member’s lifetime, but rather the lifetime of the hotel chain’s status program.
+In other words, a member can lose your lifetime status if the hotel chain removes its status program or ceases to exist.

 Marriott currently offers three tiers of Marriott Bonvoy Lifetime Status: Silver, Gold, and Platinum.
 All three lifetime statuses have different requirements.
-But going for the former two tiers is not worth the hassle because of the lack of benefits and the many requirements.
+But striving to acquire less than Platinum Status is not worth the hassle because of the lack of benefits and the numerous requirements.

 Lifetime Silver Status can be obtained by having at least five years of Marriott Bonvoy Elite Status and staying at least 250 nights.
 Unfortunately, Marriott Silver Status is like basic membership with a few extra perks.
 Those with Silver Status will receive a 10% points bonus, late checkout (if available), and Ultimate Reservation Guarantee.